 The London Plan is the Mayor of London’s over-arching strategic planning policy and covers all Inner and Outer London boroughs.
-Each borough’s local policy must conform with it.
-The Mayor makes other strategies too.
+Each borough’s local planning policy must conform with it.
+The Mayor makes other strategies too. [this page needs revision]

-From one page on the GLA web site http://www.london.gov.uk/priorities/planning/london-plan you can download all the relevant GLA documents.
+From one page on the GLA web site https://www.london.gov.uk/what-we-do/planning/london-plan you can find your way to most of the relevant GLA documents.

 Following substantial revisions, a new version of the Plan appeared in 2011.
 Through 2014 there were consultations on Further Alterations (FALP), details of which are here (with a separate menu to help navigation) and a new Plan incorporating the revisions came into force in March 2015.

 During 2015 the Mayor published a new set of Minor Alterations (MALP) covering the relaxation of upper limits on car parking in new housing schemes in the outer suburbs and some changes to housing standards.
 Just Space made objections and there was an Examination in Public (hearings) on 21-23 October.
 Details of the process are here.

 A completely new London Plan is being prepared in 2017 (under a new Mayor and Assembly elected in 2016) and Just Space is busy supporting community organisations to contribute to setting the agenda and contributing positively to the plan – in contrast to earlier years where citizens could only comment on a draft made by the Mayor.
 Details of all these Just Space activities, and how to join in, are here.